TZTsai/Calang/README.md

 * Logging

-  Use \`\` to wrap around text to let Calc print some information when evaluating the expression.
+  Use \`\` to wrap around text to let Calang print some information when evaluating the expression.
   Like python f-string, inside \`\`, you can wrap an expression with `{}` to evaluate it.

   **Examples**: